 The fully multi-coated optics add to the clarity and brightness that Vortex optics are known for, but unfortunately, even the best sight picture won't do anything for you if the reticle comes canted.
 Some defective models have reticle issues and build quality problems.
 Yes, it's made in China, but it's Vortex that covers the unlimited lifetime warranty on it.

-The scope has the right specs and features to hunt coyotes tonight, and it tops our list because it also sports the right kinda price!
+This scope has the right specs and features to be hunting coyotes tonight, and it tops our list because it also sports the right kinda price!

 - Battery-free reticle illumination

 - Glass-etched reticle

 - Multi-purpose scope

 In some circles, the price for this scope is reasonable and worth it.
 In this lineup, it's on the expensive end.
 However, it's a Trijicon and they're revered for their stunning, bright glass clarity, accuracy, and built-like-a-tank build quality.
 Trijicon's are often worth the high price.